 Radio broke down the barriers between people that newspapers couldn’t transcend.
 Without radio, we would never have had the mass communication solutions that we take for granted today.

 Today’s radio stations aren’t just competing against local teams anymore.
-These organisations are also competing against international broadcasters, podcasts, and streaming services.
+These organizations are also competing against international radio broadcasting, podcasts, and streaming services.

 Transformations in audience trends and technology are having an impact on radio.
 Some groups have seen a decline in their listeners.
 Fewer companies are choosing to place their ads on radio stations too, which means that bottom lines are suffering.

 Fortunately, there are ways for radio to turn things around.
 By embracing digital, delivering streams to customers wherever they are, and expanding their opportunities radio stations can continue to grow.

 As all other industries charge towards the digital revolution, radio will begin to move in the same direction too.